 During the holiday travel season, crowds and winter weather often are a recipe for delays and problems.
-In 2021, there have already been a lot of airline meltdowns caused by the most minor of triggers (thunderstorms elsewhere in the country caused our family a three day delay this summer!).
+In the last couple of years, there have already been several airline meltdowns caused by the most minor of triggers (thunderstorms elsewhere in the country caused our family a three day delay this summer!).
 While we hope that this bad luck is coming to an end, it’s possible that more troubles are coming before this year is up.

 When and if things go wrong, be ready to take action to get your problems solved more quickly than others.
 In air travel, the squeaky wheel definitely gets the grease.